Online access to thousands of books pertaining to Freemasonry.

 By Our Sides: Brotherly Love as Action and Inspiration

-This online exhibit displays, through long-lost memories and their physical artifacts, loving portrayals of Masonic love by individuals who were directly affected by the principals of charity and philanthropy.
-In it, the Henry Wilson Coil Library and Museum displays the touching story of Walter Wilcox, “The Mason's Boy”.
-Further, we remember the kindness of Roy Rogers, “The King of the Cowboys”.
-Only one person in this exhibit was not a Mason—Abraham Lincoln.
-However, his example, though small, forever changed the life of a young Union Soldier, Charles Marshall Austin, who was later to become a Mason and serve his New York lodge with distinction.
+This exhibit displays, through long-lost memoris and their physical articfacts, loving portraylas of Masonic love by individuals who were directly affected by the principlas of charity and philanthropy.
+It displays the touching story of Walter Wilcox, "The Mason's Boy."
+Futher, we remember the kindess of Roy Rogers, "The King of the Cowboys," and only one person in this exhibit was not a Mason - Abraham Lincoln.
+However, his example, though small, forever changed the life of a young Union Soldier, Charles Marshall Austin, whoc was later became a Mason and served his New York lodge with distinction.
+Click on the links below to see their specific sections of the exhibit.

 Builders of Dreams: The California Masonic Experience 1850-Present